-Students must complete a minimum of 23 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a 'C' or better.
-One course must be completed at Southwestern for this certificate to be awarded.
+Students must complete a minimum of 30 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of 'C' or better.
+One course must be completed at Southwestern before the Career Pathway Certificate of Completion: Parenting Educator and Early Childhood Home Visitor is awarded.

-Courses that are developmental in nature, designed to prepare students for college transfer courses, are not applicable to this degree.
+Courses that are developmental in nature, (designed to prepare students for college transfer courses), are not applicable to this degree.